Facts on hydrolysed (or hydrolyzed) protein diets for dogs

 The basics: What is a hydrolysed protein diet?

-In recent years, hydrolysed proteins have made their way into pet food, offering significant benefits for dogs with food allergies and other dietary sensitivities.
-There are several hydrolysed protein diets available on the market, but here are a few options:
+More recently, hydrolysed proteins have made their way into pet food, offering significant benefits for dogs with food allergies and other dietary sensitivities.

 Why consider a hydrolysed protein diet for your dog?